My design emphasizes the existing structure by making lines and forms more evident. Paint, some plaster and a custom sink that reflects those lines.

 Seems we are all clearing our studios in the lull of the virus and perhaps considering the fast paces we used to have.

 Some things I designed are ruff, deliberately.
-The Ikea dresser that my friends kids ditched got a new cover skin that was made from an old desk I made 19 years ago.
+The Ikea dresser that my friend's kids ditched got a new cover skin that was made from an old desk I made 19 years ago.
 I liked the contrast of brown shiny melamine and thin tan skin on 2 sides, held in place with copper washer/screws.

 The light for reading while on the can (toilet): I did not want to put in new electrical lines, no, that would have stopped my creative forward-moving flow.
 Jerry-rigged discards and a puck light.
 Little chains support the hinge connection.
 Yes, you have to push it.
-Yes it wiggles when you do.
-But it has a nice mellow, directed light and cost nothing - I already had it in the barn.
+Yes it wiggles when you do, but it has a nice mellow, directed light and cost nothing - I already had it in the barn.

 There had been an electrical outlet from the past, now only a hole in the drywall from the former outlet.
 It's bugged me for a long time, it was so different and yet so close to the other one, but not a "just right" match.
 A few years back, I changed it’s location, leaving the hole.
-I have never been a symmetrical designer, but there you go, the plug was unacceptable to me.
+I have never been a symmetrical designer, but there you go, the plug was somehow unacceptable to me.
 I made a little sculpted box and painted the interior the same color that dashes around the bathroom - a flamboyant electric turquoise.
 I still believe I gave the elderly paint mixer guy at the store a different color on the poetic-named paint strip.
 That mis-color and that he used a too big hammer to place the lid, thus smashing the can 1/3 down, well, I almost just left the store.
-Of course everyone loves that color now and it has grown on me.
+Of course everyone loves that color and now it has grown on me.
 It ignited the mood of buoyancy and its insistence has kept me engaged - it's interior now matching the ceiling of the shower.
 The window trim sports the same color.
 All the other paint was from the storage.

 The little bling-thing was a big mess of a necklace that was my mothers, something I "yard sale" bought for her years back because she likes blue.
 I rewired it and hung it to an old plant hook.
 The plant died years ago, and yet the hook remained.

 The washing machine was purchased used and remained in that used category because this Maytag doesn’t drain well and molds up.
 At least the machine keeps on going.
-There is a dance of getting it to dry with every load.
+There is a dance of getting it to dry after every load.
 I can’t get rid of something that is still working.

 I use no dryer.
 I have a clothesline in this chaparral (high desert) climate, it very much so "does dry for a living".
 I just love a stiff, exfoliating towel!